askjag07/college-histogram/README.md

-# college-histogram
+# College Histogram

-Creates histograms on the data in the college.txt file.
+Visualizing the data in the college.txt file.